blinkk/amagaki/website/content/docs/getting-started/project-structure.md

 **plugins**

 Contains project-local JavaScript plugins for extending Amagaki functionality.
-Plugins are configured and registered in `amagaki.js`.
+Plugins are configured and registered in `amagaki.ts`.

 **src**